 Welcome to Otto’s Place!

-Dan and I have been part time residents of Galena for the past seven years.
-We fell in love with the charm of the city and its residents and decided to move here full time.
-In becoming full time residents and opening Otto’s Place, our desire is to become an active and contributing part of the community.
+In 2003 Dan and I purchased our first home in Galena and we were part-timers from Chicago.
+We fell in love with the charm of the city and its residents and decided to move here full time in 2010.
+In becoming full time residents and opening Otto’s Place, our desire was to become an active and contributing part of the community.

 We both left our corporate jobs to do what we both love doing best.
 Dans’ passion is cooking.
 My passion is meeting and talking with people.
 We figured we might as well put the two together and open Otto’s Place!

 Otto’s Place is a Café and Lounge focusing primarily on breakfast and lunch.
 We will offer food options and an atmosphere not provided by other restaurants in Galena.
 We are developing an ever changing menu focusing on healthy home cooking, organic and vegetarian options, featuring local products where and when possible.
 On weekend evenings we will offer light dinner specials, appetizers, homemade desserts, coffee, tea and wine, beer and spirits.

 This is an establishment where you can come and enjoy a meal, an appetizer, a piece of homemade dessert, a cup of coffee or glass of wine and actually enjoy the conversation of the people you are with.
 Imagine that!
 An actual conversation in a quiet and relaxed atmosphere!
 I have heard so many comments, especially from women’s groups that there is no place in town for them to meet where they don’t feel like they are in a ‘bar atmosphere.’
 Otto’s Place is your retreat from the madness!